 I did not sleep the night before I left Maui.
 I kept organizing and packing all night.
+I knew I would be traveling non-stop for almost a year.
 The whole week I had hardly slept, working against the deadlines of the moveout and the plane ride.
-Early in the morning, my friends Laurel, Gil, and Kitty gathered around me with help, flower leis, visions of success.
+Early in the morning, my friends Laurel Murphy, Gil McCrary, and Kitty Olsen gathered around me with help, flower leis, visions of success.
 The whole tour is a group effort, created through the cooperation of dozens of old and new friends.
 I am buoyed by their generosity, hospitality and love.

 Joe’s trio at Pacific O’s in Lahaina, Maui, includes Shiro Mori on guitar and Gene Argel on keyboards